 - Vintage/thrift store employee

-While most companies do not have official policies online, the following businesses have been cited as open to hiring individuals with alternative hairstyles:
+While most companies do not list official policies for employee hairstyles online, the following businesses have been cited as open to hiring individuals with alternative hairstyles:

 Jobs That Don’t Allow Alternative Hairstyles